MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-245-Adjustment-Status-That-Person-Admitted-Permanent-Residence/section-245.24.md

 (ii) *Denials.* If the Form I-929 is denied, the applicant will be notified in writing of the reason(s) for the denial in accordance with 8 CFR part 103.
 If an applicant chooses to appeal the denial to the Administrative Appeals Office pursuant to 8 CFR 103.3, the denial will not become final until the appeal is adjudicated.
 Denial of the U-1 principal applicant's application will result in the automatic denial of a qualifying family member's Form I-929.
 There shall be no appeal of such an automatic denial.

-(i) *Application procedures for qualifying family members who are physically present in the United States to request adjustment of status.* (1) *Required documents.* Qualifying family members in the United States may request adjustment of status by submitting:
+(i) *Application procedures for qualifying family members who are physically present in the United States to request adjustment of status*—(1) *Required documents.* Qualifying family members in the United States may request adjustment of status by submitting:

 (i) Form I-485, Application to Register Permanent Residence or Adjust Status, in accordance with the form instructions;

 (ii) An approved Form I-929, Petition for Qualifying Family Member of a U-1 Nonimmigrant;

-(iii) The fee prescribed in 8 CFR 103.7(b)(1) or an application for a fee waiver; and
+(iii) The fee prescribed in 8 CFR 106.2 or an application for a fee waiver; and

-(iv) The biometric services fee as prescribed in 8 CFR 103.7(b)(1) or an application for a fee waiver.

 (2) *Decision.* The decision to approve or deny Form I-485 is a discretionary determination that lies solely within USCIS's jurisdiction.
 After completing its review of the application and evidence, USCIS will issue a written decision approving or denying Form I-485 and notify the applicant of this decision in writing.